kylerqws/magento-docker/README.md

 Under no circumstance do NOT use this in production.
 This offers a quick way to start development with Magento2 locally.

-## Recognition

-Shout-out to @lillik and @marius-grad who laid the first bricks of this repo.

 ## Requirements

 This project requires Docker and Docker Compose installed on the machine.
 Please follow the Docker installation steps